amanelis/baboon/README.md

 	        - '10.0.0.3'
 	        - 'production.node1.east.com'

 These must be properly filled out so baboon can properly make deploys.
-One single environment always has a `branch` that baboon will now what code to pull from.
+One single environment always has a `branch` that baboon will know where to pull the deployable code from.
 It will assume the `repository` from the root node.
 For the environment, baboon will need to know what user to login as via the `deploy_user` and where to cd to via the `deploy_path`.
 Once it knows the location of the app, baboon will need to know what env to run as, hence the `rails_env` setting.
 The last option is the `servers` collection.
-Fill as many servers as you would like and baboon, will deploy to as many as possible.
+Fill as many servers as you would like and baboon will deploy to all for the given env.
 Asynchronous is the next option we would like to add.

 ---
 # Commands